dcatcherex/camsis/src/assets/md/Terms.md

 9.5 Please note, we cannot accept any liability for any damage, loss of expense or other sum(s) of any description: (a) which on the basis of the information given to us by you concerning your booking prior to our accepting it, we could not have foreseen you would suffer or incur if we breached our contract with you: or (b) relate to any business.

-7.6 We will not accept responsibility for services or facilities, which do not form part of your booking or where they are not advertised in our marketing materials or website.
+9.6 We will not accept responsibility for services or facilities, which do not form part of your booking or where they are not advertised in our marketing materials or website.
 For example, any excursion you book whilst attending a summer school, or any service or facility which any other supplier agrees to provide for you.

-- **Insurance**

-10.1 All Students attending a summer school have insurance included in their course fees.
-For full details of the insurance policy, please visit: https://camsiseducation.com/

-10.2 Please  note  that  Students  may  be  charged for damages to property belonging to us, the host venue, or that of another Student/staff member.
-Where these damages are not covered by the insurance policy included in the course fees, the Student may be required to pay for costs.

-10.3 If a Student is not satisﬁed with the insurance cover provided by us, there is no restriction on taking out their own additional insurance before attending the Course.

-10.4 All EU Nationals are required to bring valid documentation to avail of the free medical beneﬁts available to EU nationals with the NHS.

-10.5 You must be satisfied that your insurance fully covers all your personal requirements including pre-existing medical conditions, cancellation charges, medical expenses and cancellation in the event of accident or illness.
-If you choose to book a Course without adequate insurance cover, we will not be liable for any losses howsoever arising, in respect of which insurance cover would otherwise have been available.

 - **Events Beyond Our Control**